 Bear with Me or Bare with Me: Which One Is Correct?

 Many English users search for “bear with me or bare with me” because both phrases sound exactly the same when spoken.
-This makes them easy to confuse, especially in emails, social media posts, and professional messages.
-A small spelling mistake can

 completely change the meaning and sometimes create an embarrassing situation.
 People want to know which phrase is correct, why the other one feels wrong, and how to use the right form confidently.